Have you heard of the Chilcotin wilderness region of British Columbia? No? Even most Canadians don’t know of it, so you’re not alone.

 Phil believes sleeping in a tent is over-rated.
 “I enjoy my wilderness adventures in four- to eight-hour increments,” he says.
 “Then I like returning to a hot shower, a soft bed, a good drink, a chef prepared meal and interesting company.”
 Sounds like us!

 Phil adds that the Chilko Experience excels at what it does because of what it’s not – a lodge.
 “We are an estate and think and operate like one, and that’s the experience we provide,” says Phil.
 “Most lodges host clients in rooms and are run by managers.
 Estates host friends in private homes and are operated by owners.
 There’s a big difference.”
-Check out what guests say on TripAdvisor, and you’ll get the idea.
+Check out what guests say on TripAdvisor, and you’ll get an idea.

 About those log and timber homes…